bajamircea/bajamircea.github.io/_posts/2015-03-31-struct-classes.markdown

 are initialized (default value for int-types is 0, false for bool and nullptr for pointers).

-Once initialied with data (e.g. from a stream), pass it by const reference to make its fields read only.
+Once initialized with data (e.g. from a stream), pass it by const reference to make its fields read only.

 ## Summary